top of page

 When we stop fighting for ourselves, we start living for God.

-It’s choosing not to retaliate because His fire already burns in me.
+It’s choosing not to retaliate when I’m hurt, because His fire is already burning quietly and strongly inside my heart.

-Holiness is the soul no longer afraid to die to the world —because it has rooted itself in eternity.
+Holiness is the deep peace of a soul that is no longer terrified of dying to this world because it has become firmly rooted in eternity.

-Each disappointment, each tear, every year of God’s silence —was like a slow death of the self that tried to fight by human strength.
+Year after year of God’s silence became a slow, interior death - the death of the self that tried to fight with human strength.

-But in that interior death, something far greater was born.
+But it was precisely in that death that something far greater was born.

-A soul no longer needing proof.
-A soul that knew God — not through fulfilled wishes, but through unwavering Presence.
+A soul that no longer needed proof.
+A soul that knew God not merely through answered prayers, but through His unwavering Presence.

 “The Lord has heard your prayer.”